aprilove/Projects/README.md

 # Projects
-Schematics and code for projects I have created.
-If a file has the letter s in front, it means it was done for school.
+Schematics and code for projects I have created for school